 Early Blue Violet is a beautiful groundcover and wildflower with edible blue-purple flowers and edible heart-shaped leaves.

 Violet leaves are evergreen and prolific in milder parts of our region.
 They can be used as a nutritious fresh salad green, a potherb, or as a tea.
 They have a mild taste and soft texture that melts in your mouth, similar to Checkerbloom.
 They can be used to thicken soups or broth.
-The flowers are a beautiful, mild addition to salad mixes, used as a coloring, or candied as a dessert or cake decoration.
+The flowers are also a native food source used in salad mixes, as a coloring, or candied as a dessert or cake decoration.

 Leaves and flowers are high in Vitamin C and A. This important plant was also used by Native Americans cultures for a variety of medicinal purposes, from digestion issues to asthma to inflammation.

 CAUTION: Rhizomes, fruits, and seeds are NOT edible.
 They are toxic to humans.

 Early Blue Violet is widely known for its ornamental excellence.
 It is a pleasant groundcover with heart-shaped leaves that produces a continuous show of blue-purple flowers from very early spring through summer.
 It’s flowers have the characteristic spurred violet shape, hanging like lanterns off small green stems - similar to Nodding Onion.
 A great replacement for pansies in the home ornamental landscape, or amidst other groundcovers in the rockery.
 Looks beautiful with Evergreen Violet and Oregon Stonecrop.